Flamingo Stakes: Historical race notes

-In 1937, Court Scandal won the first edition of the renamed Flamingo Stakes for owner Townsend Martin, an investment banker, polo player, and former part owner of the New York Jets football team.
+In 1937, Court Scandal won the first edition of the renamed Flamingo Stakes for owner Townsend B. Martin, an investment banker, polo player, and former part owner of the New York Jets football team.

 With the introduction of the grading system for races in 1973, the Flamingo Stakes was given Grade I status which it held through 1989.
 Run in March or early April, for many years it was a very important early prep race for the Kentucky Derby.
 Nine winners of this race went on to win the Derby: Lawrin (1938), Faultless (1947) Citation (1948), Needles (1956), Tim Tam (1958), Carry Back (1961), Northern Dancer (1964), Foolish Pleasure (1975), Seattle Slew (1977), Spectacular Bid (1979).

 In 1948, Citation won the Flamingo Stakes under regular jockey Al Snider.
 Six days later, Snider drowned while out fishing in the Florida Keys; Eddie Arcaro replaced him on Citation, going on to win the U.S. Triple Crown.

 The Flamingo Stakes was run in two divisions in 1952.

 Chief's Crown finished first in the 1985 Flamingo Stakes but was disqualified to second.
 A successful appeal was reported by The Washington Post as "Racing officials in Florida redressed an injustice yesterday and made Chief's Crown the official winner of the Flamingo Stakes."

 Hialeah Park racetrack ran into financial problems and in 2001 the facility ceased racing operations.

 Frank Stronach's Thunder Blitz won the final running of the Flamingo Stakes.